merijndejonge/OidcTemplate/README.md

 The cool thing is that Ben is showing real production code.
 The obvious drawback is that he is unable to make the source code available to the public.
 That is where `OidcTemplate` comes in.

 With `OidcTemplate` the code related to authentication is moved from Ben's presentation into a set of three open source projects.
-These projects are created from default project templates with only authentication related stuff add.
+These projects are created from default project templates with only authentication related stuff added.
 With this approach only minimal changes needed to be made to the default project templates (we'll discuss this in more detail below).
 With `OidcTemplate` we can now all benefit from the expertise of Ben by using these templates as a start for building products with authentication using IdentityServer4.

 # The templates
 `OidcTempate` consists of the following three AspNet Core applications:
 * `OidcTemplate.Auth`.
 This is the token server application that is using IdentityServer4.
 It was created with the command `dotnet new razor --auth individual`.
-The project was then extended with IdentityServer4, IdentityServer4.EntityFramework, migrations, profile service, etc.
+The project was then extended with IdentityServer4, IdentityServer4.EntityFramework, migrations, profile service, etc. The project makes use of Asp.Net Core Identity.
+The majority of the UI componentes for authentication are now contained in the Identity Razor Class library (RCL).
+The only exception is the UI and code for logging out.
+We used the scaffolder to generate the code and added additional functionality to it.
 * `OidcTemplate.Client`.
 This is the angular web application.
 It was created with the command `dotnet new angular`.
 We added the authentication layer to the Mvc part of the project, as explained in Ben's presentation.
 We also moved the SampleDataController controller to the api project (see below).
 To the Angular web app, we added the portal service to get access to the authentication information, like the access token and username, and we added the authenticated-http service, which adds a bearer token to http requests and deals with refreshing the access tokens.
 * `OidcTemplate.Api`.
 This is the api project.
 It was created with the command `dotnet new webapi`.
 We added the authentication layer from Ben's presentation.
 Furthermore, we replaced the default ValuesController controller with the SampleDataController from the client project.
 To this controller we added the `Authorize(Policy = DomainPolicies.NormalUser)` attribute to prevent access to unauthorized clients.